- Home

-No sound from an amplifier is one of the most common symptoms we see from Hi-Fi and home-theatre owners.
-Behind this simple description lie very different faults: from an oxidised output-stage relay to fully blown output transistors placing DC on the speaker terminals.
-In a classic integrated amplifier or stereo receiver the audio signal passes through an input selector, preamplifier section, tone controls, volume potentiometer and the power amplifier output stage before it reaches the speaker binding posts.
-At every one of these stages there are components whose failure results in silence: coupling electrolytic capacitors, differential-pair transistors, op-amp ICs (NE5532, OPA2134, LM4562), protection relays by Omron, Takamisawa or Fujitsu, and the output pairs themselves (2SC5200/2SA1943, MJL3281/MJL1302, or MOSFET IRFP240/IRFP9240).
-In AV receivers you add a DSP processor, HDMI switching and Dolby/DTS decoders, any of which can block the audio stream.
-We run full bench diagnostics, scope the signal at every stage of the chain and give you a firm estimate before any work starts.
-If you decide not to proceed the unit goes back with no obligation.
-There is no mail-in service — the equipment must be brought in person to our centre at Silmaču iela 6 during working hours.
+No sound is one of the most common faults on Hi-Fi and home-theatre gear.
+Behind a single description hide very different problems: from an oxidised output-stage relay to fully blown output transistors placing DC on the speaker terminals.
+In a classic integrated amplifier or stereo receiver the audio signal passes through the input selector, preamp section, tone controls, volume potentiometer and power output stage before it reaches the speaker binding posts.
+At every one of these stages there are components whose failure causes silence: coupling electrolytic capacitors, differential-pair transistors, op-amp ICs (NE5532, OPA2134, LM4562), protection relays by Omron, Takamisawa or Fujitsu, and the output pairs themselves (2SC5200/2SA1943, MJL3281/MJL1302, or MOSFET IRFP240/IRFP9240).
+In AV receivers you add a DSP processor, HDMI switching and Dolby/DTS decoders, any of which can block audio in software.
+We run full bench diagnostics, scope the signal at every stage of the chain and agree a firm estimate before any work starts.
+If you decide not to proceed, the unit goes back with no obligation.
+There is no mail-in service — equipment must be brought in person to our service centre during working hours.

 Likely causes

-- Speaker relay oxidation or failure — The speaker protection relay (Omron G2R, Takamisawa, Fujitsu) oxidises over time — contacts stop passing signal even though the relay clicks.
-Typical sign: the relay engages after 2–3 seconds but there is no sound.
+- Output relay contact oxidation — The speaker protection relay (Omron G2R, Takamisawa, Fujitsu) oxidises over time — contacts stop passing signal even though the relay clicks audibly 2–3 seconds after power-on.
+A typical age-related fault.

-- Output transistors blown (DC on output) — The output pair (2SC5200/2SA1943 or equivalents) has shorted, placing DC voltage on the output, and the protection circuit locks out the speakers.
+- Output transistors blown — The output pair (2SC5200/2SA1943 or equivalents) has shorted, placing DC voltage on the speakers, and the protection circuit holds the relay open indefinitely.
+Often only one channel is affected.

 - Dried-out electrolytic capacitors in the signal path — Coupling capacitors between stages lose capacitance with age, blocking signal flow.
-Especially common in equipment older than 15–20 years.
+Especially common on equipment older than 15–20 years.

 When to bring it in

-If after checking cables and inputs there is still no sound, or the protection LED is lit, the amplifier needs bench diagnostics.
-We open the chassis, scope the signal path from input to output, measure the output stage bias and quiescent current, and test relays and capacitors.
-If the output transistors are blown we replace them as a matched pair with originals or proven equivalents.
-Relays are swapped for new Omron/Fujitsu units.
-Bring the unit to Silmaču iela 6.
+If after swapping the source, checking inputs, mute and the headphone jack there is still no sound, or the Protection LED stays on, the amplifier needs bench diagnostics.
+We open the chassis, scope the signal path from input to output, measure the output-stage bias and quiescent current and test the relays and electrolytics.
+If the output transistors are blown we replace them as a matched pair with originals or proven equivalents; relays are swapped for fresh Omron/Fujitsu units and the output stage is realigned under load.

 Fast on-site diagnostics.
 Warranty: 3 months.